VishruthRajVV/Diabetes-Prediction/README.md

 2. Apply an appropriate classification algorithm to build a model.
 Compare various models with the results from KNN algorithm.

-# Data Modeling:

-1. Create a classification report by analyzing sensitivity, specificity, AUC (ROC curve), etc. Please be descriptive to explain what values of these parameter you have used.
+3. Create a classification report by analyzing sensitivity, specificity, AUC (ROC curve), etc. Please be descriptive to explain what values of these parameter you have used.

 # Data Reporting: